JustinBrow/Scripts/QuickBooks Backup/README.md

 Intuit does not provide documentation on what the exit codes mean, but files that exited with exit code 0 do not produce a .qbb (QuickBooks backup) file in the backup destination so I made the assumption that exit code 2 is success.

-Running `AutoBackupEXE.exe` does not truncate the SAP SQL Anywhere (formerly Sybase SQL Anywhere) transaction .tlg file.
+Running `AutoBackupEXE.exe` does not truncate the SAP SQL Anywhere (formerly Sybase SQL Anywhere) transaction log .tlg file.
 To truncate the transaction log file you must open the .qbw file in single-user mode and perform a complete verification.